Quote vs Estimate: Complete Guide to Understanding the Differences

 4. An informal approval from the client on all the documents and communication you have sent

-The quotes formally accept the project, while estimates help the customers identify the suitable vendor.
+The quotes formally accept the project, while estimates help the customers identify a suitable vendor.

 The next segment of this guide unfolds to talk about when to use a quote versus when you can use an estimate.
 Let’s talk about an assessment to get started.